Legal vs Illegal Drone Operators — What Clients Must Know

 Hiring a drone operator isn't just about gear or skill — it's about legality and liability.
 Most clients don't realize that having a drone license (RPL) alone means nothing without a proper UASOC/ROC.
 Here's why that distinction matters.

-Many drone operators proudly advertise their Remote Pilot License (RPL) — and while that's required, it's only a license to fly.
-It does NOT grant the legal right to conduct commercial operations.
+1- Many drone operators proudly advertise their Remote Pilot License (RPL) — and while that's required, it's only a license to fly.
+It does NOT grant the legal right to conduct commercial operations if they dont belong to a UASOC/ROC.

 What Makes a Drone Operation Legal?